M I S C E L L A N E O U S T H E R A P I E S

 Cordillera / Bontok

-The procedure is usually preceded by a bath in the river (believed to decreased the amount of bleeding) and the chewing of a handful of bayabas leaves.
+The procedure is usually preceded by a few hours of bathing in the river, the cold water believed to decreased the amount of bleeding.
+Getting out of the water, they start chewing their handful of bayabas leaves.

 A piece of soft cloth, about 5x5 inches, preferably white, with a small hole in the middle to allow for urination, is wrapped around the penile head and tied with cloth-strings.

 The dressing is changed daily, after washing the wound with a decoction of bayabas leaves.
-Some apply fine scrappings from the outer coconut shell to the daily wound care.
+Some use chicken feathers tied together to brush the bayabas decoction on the wound.
+Some apply daily scrappings from the outer coconut shell to the wound.
 Recently, it has become common practice to apply pulverized penicillin tablets (obtained without prescription) to the wound.

-In some rural areas, if unusual swelling (kinamatis) occurs, a termite is placed on the swelling to produce a puncture and subsequent draining.
+In some rural areas, if unusual swelling occurs (kinamatis), a termite is placed on the swelling to produce a puncture and subsequent draining.
 If infection occurs, a dog is made to lick off the dried pus, blood and debris.
 Another practice is the stringing off of dried pus and debris.

 Cost: